Ripuarian Wikipedia: Preparation phase

 During the first half of 2005, the idea condensed and a first small group of contributors were willing to try it.
-One of them installed MediaWiki on his own server and made it available under the domain wikoelsch.dergruenepunk.de for everyone willing to contribute to it at July 6, 2005.
+One of them installed MediaWiki on his own server and made it available under the domain wikoelsch.dergruenepunk.de for everyone willing to contribute to it on 6 July 2005.
 After a phase of initial silence, slightly more than 1000 pages were created in the remainder of the year.
 Roughly half of them were stub pages and disambiguation pages, for instance about abbreviations.

-In September 2004 already, a request had been made to create a Wikipedia for Ripuarian languages, which spurred a discussion which finally led to the acceptance of the proposal by the Wikimedia Foundations board of trustees two days before Christmas in the same year.
+In September 2004, a request had already been made to create a Wikipedia for Ripuarian languages, which spurred a discussion that finally led to the acceptance of the proposal by the Wikimedia Foundations board of trustees two days before Christmas that the same year.